gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 * improve unclear sentences
 * add a few lines of explanation when needed

+## Broad issues I'm thinking about

+1. Using LLMs to answer statistical questions, write code, etc. is the biggest change since 1st ed.
+I now plan to add something related to all chapters + create online extra material.
+Not sure how.
+2. Chapter 10 is too large, and is set to be bigger.
+Some say 07-09 is too slow.
+Some magic rearrangement?

 ## New things, minor edits

 We plan some (not many) new things, typically a few extra paragraphs, maybe a short new section.